zluuba/games-of-terminal/README.md

 ## Project Features

-GOT has a lot of features, this is the full list of them:
+GOT has many advantages, this is the full list of them:

 1. **Achievements**: GOT has 40+ achievements, so you can [get them all](https://github.com/zluuba/games-of-terminal/tree/main/docs/achievements.md).
 Or you can't? ;)
 2. **Customizing**: in every game, you have the option to choose a color scheme that suits your preferences,